tustAilab/LTNet/README.md

-# GeoCo
+# LTNet
-The code of the paper "GeoCo" will be open source
+The code of the paper "LTNet" will be open source